lynxtaa/awesome-graphql-client/README.md

 const client = new AwesomeGraphQLClient({
   endpoint: 'http://localhost:8080/graphql',
-  isFileUpload: value => value instanceof File, // Only needed for NodeJS 18 })
+  isFileUpload: value => value instanceof File,
+})

 // Also query can be an output from graphql-tag (see examples below)